 - 7.12 An allowance in a care home (whether a permanent or temporary stay) is often referred to as a Personal Expenses Allowance (PEA).
-The PEA is intended to leave the person with a minimum guaranteed level of income to spend as they wish, and so is disregarded in the financial assessment. - 7.13 If a person has signed a deferred payment agreement, the level of PEA will be agreed between LBC and the person, up to the maximum PEA level specified by the DWP. - 7.14 LBC will not tolerate any attempt to pressurise the person to spend their PEA in ways against their wishes. - 7.15 LBC will publish the PEA amount as part of its annual Fees and Charges Schedule. - 7.16 In some exceptional circumstances, LBC may agree to a higher PEA than the published amount either on a temporary or indefinite basis.
+The PEA is intended to leave the person with a minimum guaranteed level of income to spend as they wish, and so is disregarded in the financial assessment. - 7.13 If a person has signed a deferred payment agreement, the level of PEA will be agreed between LBC and the person, up to the maximum PEA level specified by the DWP. - 7.14 LBC will not tolerate any attempt to pressurise the person to spend their PEA in ways against their wishes. - 7.15 LBC will publish the PEA amount as part of its annual Fees and Charges Schedule.
+Link here for PEA information and for Fees and Charges Schedule link here. - 7.16 In some exceptional circumstances, LBC may agree to a higher PEA than the published amount either on a temporary or indefinite basis.
 The Policy Manager will make a recommendation to alter the PEA in a financial assessment where deemed necessary.
 The recommendation will be considered by the Head of Service and ratified if in agreement.